-CHILD AND YOUTH PROGRAMS (CYP) HEALTH DISMISSAL/READMISSION FORM Child's Name: Center & Room #: Notifying Caregiver(s): Manager on Duty: Date & Time(s) Parent/Guardian Notified for Pick-up: Dear Parent or Guardian: You have been asked to take your child home early today because your child appears to have the signs or symptoms of illnesses as listed on the back of this form.
-The criteria listed for readmission has been developed to help protect your child from becoming more ill or from spreading illness between children and staff.
-Please ensure that you have met all the readmission criteria before you bring your child back to the program.
-If an antibiotic is prescribed, the child must be on medication for 24 hours before returning to care.
-If your child requires accommodations upon their return, please note that an Accommodations Collaboration Team (ACT) meeting may be required prior to their return to care.
-REMINDER: REGARDLESS OF HAVING MET OTHER CRITERIA, CHILDREN MUST BE FEVER-FREE WITHOUT THE USE OF FEVER REDUCING MEDICATION (TYLENOL, ADVIL).
-ALL CHILDREN MUST BE WELL ENOUGH TO PARTICIPATE IN DAILY ACTIVITIES.
-We hope that your child is better soon.
-Thank you for your understanding and cooperation.
-Pick-up Time: Parent/Guardian Signature: Date: CYP Nurse / CYP Manager Signature:
+AND YOUTH PROGRAM DISMISSAL / RE-ADMISSI

+Child's Name: Center & Room #:

+Notifying Caregiver(s): Manager on Duty:

+Date & Time(s) Parent/Guardian Notified for Pick-up:

+Dear Parent or Guardian:

+You have been asked to take your child home early today back of this form. because your child appears to have the signs or symptoms of illnesses as listed on the

+The criteria listed for readmission has been developed to he children and staff.
+Please ensure you have met all the criterian REQUIRING A MINIMUM OF 24-HR ABSENCE, THIS/HER RELEASE FROM CARE AND MUST BE FREADMISSION. eria before you bring your ch HE CHILD MUST BE EXC ild back to the program.
+FOR ILLNESSES CLUDED FROM CARE THE DAY FOLLOWING

+We hope your child is better soon.
+Thank you for your un derstanding and cooperation.

+Pick-up Time:

+Parent/Guardian Signature: Date:

+CYP Nurse / CYP Manager Signature: